AdobeDocs/campaign-classic.en/help/delivery/using/defining-the-email-content.md

 ## Add images {#adding-images}

 HTML format email deliveries can contain images.
-From the delivery wizard, you can import an HTML page containing images or insert images directly using the HTML editor via the **[!UICONTROL Image]** icon.
+From the delivery assistant, you can import an HTML page containing images or insert images directly using the HTML editor via the **[!UICONTROL Image]** icon.

 ### Guardrails {#img-guardrails}